Season 2 Episode 4: Making Good Decisions: How Professionals Use the Safe & Together Model’s Critical Components to Help Survivors

-About Episode 4, Season 2
+About This Episode

-• the history behind their development
+• The history behind their development

-• how they can help drive systems change
+• How they can help drive systems change

-• how their application can prevent victim-blaming
+• How their application can prevent victim-blaming

 Previous